Optimal control of the future via prospective learning with control: Discussion of Prospective Learning with Control

 \section{Discussion of Prospective Learning with Control}

-In this work, we introduce the framework of prospective learning with control.
-Prospective Foraging, a concrete example of prospective learning with control, learns to optimally behave in the future in a dynamic environment.
-Our results show that our algorithm, ProForg, can learn to plan ahead optimally.
-We also observe that standard RL baselines fail to converge to the optimal policy despite the simple nature of the one-dimensional foraging environment.
-Though much work remains to be done, we believe prospective learning with control is an initial step towards understanding and utilizing optimal control of the future in both natural and artificial intelligences.
-We leave generalizing to continuous action, state, and time spaces, and deploying our algorithms in complex real-world environments, as future work.
+In this work, we introduce the framework of prospective learning with control and evaluate it on a foraging task, a simple but illustrative non-stationary control problem.
+Our results show that our algorithm, PLuC, can learn to plan ahead optimally.
+We also observe that standard RL baselines, when applied without modification, fail to converge to the optimal policy despite the simple nature of the one-dimensional foraging environment, which is an expected outcome given their stationary assumptions.
+Time-aware modifications improve convergence but at a significant sample-efficiency cost relative to PLuC.
+Much work remains to be done, as our experiments are currently restricted to a simple environment with deterministic dynamics and periodic reward.
+We believe prospective learning with control is an initial step towards understanding and utilizing optimal control of the future in both natural and artificial intelligence.
+We leave generalizing to continuous action, state, and time spaces, and deploying our algorithms with transition dynamics in complex real-world environments, as future work.